fjtirado/knative_workflow_python/README.md

 ### Run Serverless Workflow

-Open a terminal, go to workflow diretory and run
+Open a terminal, go to workflow directory and run

 ```
 mvn clean package
 ```